James-Garofolo/neural_wfc/README.md

-# neural_wfc
+# Neural Generation of Tile-Interactivity Rule Sets for Wave Function Collapse

-Using neural network inferences to generate tile-interactivity rule sets for the Wave Function Collapse algorithm based on a set of example maps.
+The goal of this project is to train an artificial neural network to produce a rule set for the Wave Function Collapse algorithm (https://github.com/mxgmn/WaveFunctionCollapse.git).